 This portfolio comprises property proportional treaty and non-proportional contracts as well as facultative reinsurance.
-The 2016 year suffered a quite benign loss experience, which has led to profitable results in this class.
+The 2017 year has been impacted by hurricane claims and some significant risk losses (Adnoc refinery fire).

-Credit and surety
+Credit and Surety

 The credit and surety segment includes trade credit and political risk business.
-Underwriting performance in 2016 was impacted by a single claim being paid on losses dating back to the global financial crisis in 2007/8.
+Underwriting performance in 2017 was in line with expectation.